KDAB/knut/docs/API/script/textdocument.md

 - `TextDocument.FindWholeWords`: match only complete words

 Selects the match and returns `true` if a match is found.

-#### <a name="findRegexp2"></a>bool **findRegexp2**(string regexp, int options = TextDocument.NoFindFlags)

-Searches the string `regexp` in the editor using a regular expression.
-Options could be a combination of:

-- `TextDocument.FindBackward`: search backward
-- `TextDocument.FindCaseSensitively`: match case
-- `TextDocument.FindWholeWords`: match only complete words

-Selects the match and returns `true` if a match is found.
-Main differences of this method from previous one are:
- * works with text document, not with a plain text
- * more correct backward search (for example if you try to find last symbol backward)

 #### <a name="gotoEndOfDocument"></a>**gotoEndOfDocument**()